Anvita0305/PPL/README.md

   ,We provide practice questions to the students who face issues while preparing for the intensely competitive Comman Entrance Test.
-The one who aspire to be the student of One of the prestigious College like COEP has to appear for
+The one who aspires to be the student of One of the prestigious College like COEP has to appear for
   CET.
 Hence, all the topics related to the exam are covered in this quiz.This Quiz Website is